platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 ```

 This YAML file is a dictionary defining all of the services you want to use.
-The top-level key is the service name, which you use to identify the service in step 2.
+The top-level key is a custom service name, which you use to identify the service in step 2.
 You can give it any name you want with lowercase alphanumeric characters, hyphens, and underscores.

 {{< note >}}

 Changing the service name is interpreted as creating an entirely new service.
 This **removes all data in that service**.
-Always back up your data before changing the file.
+Always back up your data before changing existing services in your `.platform/services.yaml` file.

 {{< /note >}}